Freiburg

 Public transport in Freiburg is excellent.
 There are cheap day tickets for trams and buses).

-Best city walk Freiburg: “Gässle, Bächle und mehr” is a great city walk with a guide.
-You see the old town with its famous alleys and streams, the famous cathedral and much more.
-City guide with a lot of knowledge and humor.
-At least once a week also bookable in English.
-Bookable on the internet at Getyourguide: more info and booking
+Best city tour Freiburg: “Gässle, Bächle und mehr” is a great city tour with a guide.
+You can see the old town with its famous alleyways and streams, the famous cathedral and much more.
+Daily 1-2 times.
+Bookable online at Getyourguide for just 12 euros in 2023: More info and booking